Best Personal Finance Apps for 2013

 Expensify (4 stars)

 This is the ultimate app for business travelers.
 Expensify helps to automate the expense report process and has an awesome receipt scanning function.
-Johnny’s problem with receipts is well-documented, so hopefully I can get him to use this app more frequently in 2013.
+My problem with receipts is well-documented, so hopefully I’ll use this app more frequently in 2013.

 Paid: